bartbalaz/janus-container/README.md

 * */var/janus/recordings* (to container */janus/bin/janus-recordings*): This folder is used by the target image to store the video room recordings (when enabled).
 * */etc/letsencrypt/live/* (to container */etc/certs*) and */etc/letsecrypt/archive* (to container */archive*): These folders contain the links and actual Letsencrypt certificates requried for TLS and DTLS shared by both Nginx and Janus gateway
 The Janus build image mounts the following host volume:
-* */var/run/docker.sock* (to container */var/run/docker.sock*) enables the build image to use the host Docker service
+* */var/run/docker.sock* (to container */var/run/docker.sock*) enables the build image to use the Docker service from the host

 ## Process
 The figure below depicts the target image creation process.